-Other liabilities are classified as other liabilities and hence carried at amortised cost.
+Other liabilities are classified as financial liabilities at amortised cost and hence carried at amortised cost.

 Offsetting

 Financial assets and liabilities are set off and the net amount presented in the statement of financial position when and only when the Fund has a legal right to set off the amounts and intends either to settle on a net basis or to realise the asset and settle the liability simultaneously.